the1lab/1lab/src/Cat/Internal/Instances/Congruence.lagda.md

 # Internal categories from congruences

 Let $\cC$ be a [finitely complete category], and recall that a [congruence] in $\cC$ is an internalized notion of equivalence relation.
-Intuitively, we should be able to turn this into an internal category, where we have an internal morphism $x \to y$ if and only if $x \sim y$ in the congruence.
+Intuitively, we should be able to turn this into an internal category, where we have an internal morphism $x \to y$ if and only if $x$ and $y$ are congruent.

 [finitely complete category]: Cat.Diagram.Limit.Finite.html
 [congruence]: Cat.Diagram.Congruence.html